GoogleChromeLabs/wp-native-lazyload/README.md

 If the `loading` attribute is not supported by the browser, the plugin falls back to a JavaScript solution based on `IntersectionObserver`.

+## "Native" means "Fast"

+If you have found your way over here, you are probably aware of how crucial performance is for a website's user experience and success.
+You might also know that lazy-loading is a key feature to improve said performance.
+However, the solutions for lazy-loading so far still added a bit of overhead themselves, since they relied on loading, parsing and running custom JavaScript logic, that may be more or less heavy on performance.

+This plugin largely does away with this pattern.
+It relies on the new [`loading`](https://github.com/whatwg/html/pull/3752) attribute, which makes lazy-loading a native browser functionality.
+The attribute is already supported by Chrome, and will be rolled out to other browsers over time.
+The solution being "native" means that it does not rely on custom JavaScript logic, and thus is more lightweight.
+And "more lightweight" means "faster".

+Last but not least, a neat thing to keep in mind is that this plugin will essentially improve itself over time, as more browsers roll out support for the `loading` attribute.

 ## Requirements

 * WordPress >= 4.7